neoforged/Documentation/docs/blockentities/ber.md

     public void render( /* ... */ ) { /* ... */ }
 }

-// In your event handler class
+// In some event handler class
-@SubscribeEvent
-public static void registerEntityRenderers(EntityRenderersEvent.RegisterRenderers event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerEntityRenderers(EntityRenderersEvent.RegisterRenderers event) {
     event.registerBlockEntityRenderer(MyBlockEntities.MY_BLOCK_ENTITY.get(),
             // Pass the context to an empty (default) constructor call